kociumba/Kserver/README.md

 ```

 >[!NOTE]
-> This lua code supports multiple routes and can be greatly simplified if you only intend on serrving one route.
+> This lua code supports multiple routes and can be greatly simplified if you only intend on serving one route.

 ## Planned features